 - Documentation of break.

-- Additional information may be required, depending on situation, to determine eligibility.
+- Additional information may be required, depending on the situation.

-APPLICANTS SHOULD NOT WAIT FOR THE DAY OF CUTOFF, EVICTION, ETC., TO REQUEST SERVICES.
+APPLICANTS SHOULD NOT WAIT FOR THE DAY OF CUTOFF, EVICTION, ETC., TO REQUEST ASSISTANCE

 DUPLICATION OF SERVICES: